openvinotoolkit/model_server/README.md

 [Docker containers](docs/docker_container.md).
 - [Model reshaping](docs/shape_and_batch_size.md).
 The server supports reshaping models in runtime.
 - [Directed Acyclic Graph Scheduler](docs/dag_scheduler.md) Connect multiple models to deploy complex processing solutions and reduce overhead of sending data back and forth.
-- [Custom nodes in DAG pipelines](docs/custom_node_development.md) Model inference can be represented by a custom node implementation attached as a C/C++ library.
+- [Custom nodes in DAG pipelines](docs/custom_node_development.md) Model inference or data transformations can be implemented by a custom node C/C++ implementation loaded as an external library.
 - [Serving stateful models](docs/stateful_models.md).
 Serve models that operate on sequences of data and maintain state between inference requests.

 **Note:** OVMS has been tested on CentOS* and Ubuntu*.
 Publicly released docker images are based on CentOS.